Oil on board

 440 x 510mm

-In a diary kept during his 1979 journey through the USA Frizzell wrote: “To become familiar with the popular sources of inspiration of Art serves to demythologise it to a considerable extent — it becomes more understandable or approachable and not such an awesome thing.”
-Thinking about the New Zealand art scene he wrote in a letter from America: “We’ve got to get less stuffy or serious about the peculiar ethical code we seem to have drawn up in isolation.
-We seem to be locked up in some puritanical time-warp where art has to be seen in an almost direct communication with the gods before it even gets a C+.”
+In a diary kept during his 1979 journey through the United States of America, Frizzell wrote: ‘To become familiar with the popular sources of inspiration of Art serves to demythologise it to a considerable extent—it becomes more understandable or approachable and not such an awesome thing.’
+Thinking about the New Zealand art scene, he wrote in a letter: ‘We’ve got to get less stuffy or serious about the peculiar ethical code we seem to have drawn up in isolation.
+We seem to be locked up in some puritanical time-warp where art has to be seen in an almost direct communication with the gods before it even gets a C+.’

 This still life takes as its starting point one of art’s most conventional subjects, an arrangement of flowers in a vase and a jug viewed on a flat surface.
-Most artists of the past would use this as an opportunity to display their virtuoso painting skills at capturing the fragile delicacy of petals, the polished patina of the table, the subtle shading which defines a relationship between foreground and background.
+Most artists of the past would use this as an opportunity to display their virtuoso painting skills at capturing the fragile delicacy of petals, the polished patina of the table, the subtle shading that defines a relationship between foreground and background.
 Not so Frizzell.
-Instead his representation is deliberately crude, garish colours being applied with a large brush which forbids detail, reducing definition to a few simple strokes.
-The jug with its crawling dragon handle is ugly in conception and painted in a manner which emphasises the fact.
+His representation is deliberately crude, garish colours being applied with a large brush that forbids detail, reducing definition to a few simple strokes.
+The jug with its crawling dragon handle is ugly in conception and painted in a manner that emphasises the fact.